hewanguipath/Continuous_Control/README.md

 TD3            |  vanila DDPG

 2. Define the Replay Buffer:
     <p> Make a deque for memorizing episode, size is very large, 1e5 or 1e6
     <p> In each step of the episodes, the information of the 20 agents will be saved to the buffer, includes: State and next State of each agent, action, reward and done.
     <p> Sample randomly from the buffer in each training step, provided it has sufficient items
     <p> In fact 20 Agent provides much more samples, so converge could be quite faster than 1 agent only.

 3. Define the Agent:
     <p> Since TD3 is off-policy learning, I need to define 2 set of Networks: local and target, the local network will used for generating actions, and the target network will be used as updating the policy
     <p> TD3 concurrently learns two Q-functions, Q1 and Q2, by mean square Bellman error minimization, in almost the same way that DDPG learns its single Q-function
     <p> In TD3, there is a delaying policy update, which makes TD3 special [1], it will soft update the target network every D steps, D=2 in my case.
 Soft update is a special way in TD3/DDPG, rather copy the whole local to target, the soft update the new target with

     > θ_t = 𝛕 * θ_t + (1-𝛕) * θ

     <p> Exploration, in TD3, I did not use epsilon-greedy, refer to sfujim’s implementation [3], I also use a random in the beginning of each episode, and then add a small noise afterward to maintain the stochastic
-<p> Also, when generate next action with actor target, TD3 will add a nomralized noise clip as well.
+    Also, when generate next action with actor target, TD3 will add a nomralized noise clip as well.

 4. Training the DDQN:
     <p> Due to the Network is small, and most time was consumed in the simulator, it didn’t make much difference in CPU and GPU, sometimes it can reach 30+ less than 100 episodes, and sometimes ~150 episodes.
     <p> Max_Steps: 1001 as observed in the env, it will be finished in 1001
     <p> Skip_timesteps, 50, mean it will randomly generate actions at the first 50 steps beginning of each episode.
     <p> Random action generation, I made a test before the training, random normal distribution would get more score (0.4+) than random equal distribution (0.2-)
     <p> Batch_size, 128 or 256, 256 is better in convergence.

 ```
 Episode 10	Average Score: 1.10